 Before coming to Berkeley, I was the Newcomen Postdoctoral Fellow at Harvard Business School, and before that I worked as a consultant with McKinsey & Company.
 My work is motivated by the hope that more complete histories of management can help us to explore deep political and ethical questions, many of which continue to face modern businesspeople.

 My undergraduate teaching focuses on the history of capitalism and of data practices.
 In 2016, my course on "The History of American Capitalism," which blends methods from economic, business, and labor history, was awarded the American Cultures Innovation in Teaching Prize.
-In 2018, I will offer a new course called "Calculating Americans: Big Histories of Small Data."
-The class explores the long and messy history of quantification in the US, considering everything from the U.S. Census to social surveys, insurance policies, medical records, and sports.
-I also advise graduate students on a variety of topics related to data and economy.
+I also offer a course on called "Calculating Americans" on the history of data practices, considering everything from the U.S. Census to social surveys, insurance policies, medical records, and sports.

 PhD, Harvard University, History of American Civilization

 AM, Harvard University, History

 BA, Rice University, Political Science, summa cum laude

 Carol D. Soc Graduate mentoring award (early career), 2019

 Townsend Center for the Humanities Fellowship, 2016–2017